-- The vegetation adjacent to surrounding buildings in outdoor areas must be in a short and tidy condition within at least 24" from the house; - The outdoor areas immediately surrounding the free range or pasture must not have excessive vegetation, debris piles, etc. that may provide shelter to pests, predators, and wild birds; - Pest control methods such as baiting and trapping must be in place and functional; - Bulk feed and emergency water sources must be covered and protected, and other potential attractants of pests, rodents, mold, etc. must be removed (i.e. open trash cans with food waste or other items not necessary to the operation of the house); and - Protective clothing, foot baths, and/or shower facilities for workers and approved visitors must be provided, where appropriate.
+- The vegetation adjacent to surrounding buildings in outdoor areas must be in a short and tidy condition within at least 24" from the house; - Pest control methods such as baiting and trapping must be in place and functional; - Bulk feed and emergency water sources must be covered and protected, and other potential attractants of pests, rodents, mold, etc. must be removed (i.e. open trash cans with food waste or other items not necessary to the operation of the house); and - Protective clothing, foot baths, and/or shower facilities for workers and approved visitors must be provided, where appropriate.

-Emergency Response Plan
+Emergency Contact Information (or Emergency Response Plan)

-The Emergency Response Plan must be posted at the entrances to all houses or at an on-site central location, with the exception that emergency information may be posted at a central office or the main office if the office is located on the same site as the facility.
+Emergency Contact Information or the Emergency Response Plan must be posted at the entrances to all houses or at an on-site central location, with the exception that emergency information may be posted at a central office or the main office if the office is located on the same site as the facility.
 This must include:

 - Emergency information and numbers, i.e. relevant information for the responders about the site as needed, contact number for fire department, local utilities, etc.; - Procedures to help ensure that responsible individuals (and alternates, if necessary) can be notified.
-This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate. - Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary.

-• Contingency plans and precautions to cope with emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, etc.
+This should include primary and alternate contact numbers for these individual(s) responsible for reacting to emergencies, i.e. farm workers/ managers, family members, and/or owner as appropriate.
+Note: it is recommended to provide contact numbers for at least three responsible workers and/or family members when possible, and a predefined calling schedule to help ensure that all responsible parties may be contacted if necessary; and - Contingency plans and precautions to cope with emergencies in order to safeguard the welfare of the animals, and the procedures to be followed by those discovering an emergency such as fire, floods, storms or other severe weather, interruption of power or water, etc.